ProtoPie/protopie-connect-custom-plugins/protopie-connect-plugin-starter-code-nodejs/README.md

 ## Packaging for ProtoPie Connect

-The ProtoPie Connect plugin format is a ZIP with two files in it:
+The ProtoPie Connect plugin format is a ZIP archive with two files in it:
 * `plugin.exe` (Windows) / `plugin` (mac OS)
 * `metadata.json`

 This means you'll need to create separate ZIP files for each operating system you wish to deploy your plugin to.

 * For Windows, rename `plugin-win-x64.exe` to `plugin.exe`.
-Create a ZIP file with `plugin.exe` and `metadata.json`.
+Create a ZIP archive with `plugin.exe` and `metadata.json`.
 * For Mac - Intel rename `plugin-macos-x64` to `plugin`.
-Create a ZIP file with `plugin` and `metadata.json`.
+Create a ZIP archive with `plugin` and `metadata.json`.
 * For Mac - Apple Silicon rename `plugin-macos-arm64` to `plugin`.
-Create a ZIP file with `plugin` and `metadata.json`.
+Create a ZIP archive with `plugin` and `metadata.json`.

 To use your plugin in ProtoPie Connect, choose "Plugin" from the top right corner.
-Then click "+" and browse to the appropriate version of your plugin for your OS.
+Then click "+" and browse to the appropriate ZIP archive for your OS.
 Start the plugin by clicking "Run".
 You can monitor your plugin's console output by clicking "Open in Terminal >".
 Stop the plugin by clicking "Stop".